KidusMa/Ai-powered-accounting-app/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Check the documentation
-- Contact the development team

 ---

 **Built with ❤️ using React, TypeScript, and Tailwind CSS**